beginning of content

 Can I donate blood after a vaccination?

 You might have to wait to donate blood or plasma after having a vaccination.
-The waiting time depends on the type of vaccination you have had.
+The waiting time depends on the type of vaccine you have had.
+If you are unsure whether your vaccine affects your eligibility to donate blood or plasma, contact your doctor.

 Disease your vaccination is protecting you against Waiting period to donate plasma Waiting period to donate blood or platelets